EnricoMi/publish-unit-test-result-action/README.md

     python-version: 3.8
 ```

+### Isolating composite action from your workflow

 Note that the composite action modifies this Python environment by upgrading PIP and installing dependency packages.
-If this conflicts with actions that later run Python in the same workflow, it is recommended to run this action in an isolated workflow.
+If this conflicts with actions that later run Python in the same workflow (rare case), it is recommended to run this action in an isolated workflow.
 This is similar to the workflows shown in [Use with matrix strategy](#use-with-matrix-strategy).

 Your CI workflow should upload all test result XML files: